Racism in association football: Scotland

 In October 2014, Celtic player Aleksandar Tonev received a seven-match ban for racially abusing an opponent.

 In November 2018 Dennon Lewis spoke out about the racist abuse he has received from his club's (Falkirk's) own fans.

 In October 2019 Rangers player Alfredo Morelos was allegedly racially abused by Hearts fans during a match between the two sides.
 Later that month Celtic manager Neil Lennon described racism in the sport as a "stain" and that players needed to be protected.
 In February 2020, a 12-year-old boy was charged with racist abuse aimed at Morelos.

 Kilmarnock received a letter in December 2020 after a Boxing Day defeat, which contained racist abuse aimed at manager Alex Dyer.
 In January 2021, Dundee striker Jonathan Afolabi received racist messages following a victory in the Scottish Cup second round, which Dundee "utterly condemn".

 During a Europa League game between Rangers and Slavia Prague on 18 March 2021, Rangers manager Steven Gerrard claimed that Glen Kamara was racially abused by Ondřej Kúdela and called for UEFA to take action.
 However, Slavia Prague denied the accusation of racism, instead stating that Kúdela was assaulted by Kamara.
 In a related incident, Rangers forward Kemar Roofe was subjected to racist abuse on Instagram after getting sent off during that match.

 In October 2021, Dundee United player Jeando Fuchs was allegedly racially abused by a Ross County fan during a match.

 In October 2022, Hibernian player Jair Tavares was allegedly racially abused during a match against Dundee United.

 In October 2023, Hibernian player Allan Delferriere was allegedly racially abused during a match against Ross County.

 St Johnstone player Diallang Jaiyesimi was sent off during a match against Rangers on 20 December 2023, later suffering racist abuse on social media.

 In January 2025, Ross County goalkeeper Jordan Amissah was allegedly racially abused in a match away at Aberdeen.

+In February 2026, Rangers players Emmanuel Fernandez and Djeidi Gassama suffered racist abuse following a match.

+In May 2026, Aberdeen player Jack Milne was accused of racism towards Livingston striker Jeremy Bokila; the allegation was "not proven".